georgalis/pub/know/ProOps/framework.md

 [Acronym](resource.md#Acronym) table and bibliographic [Reference](resource.md#Reference) sections.

 Typically, project source code will iterate development and live in a version control repository.
-Eventually, project complexity or collaboration needs, will create risk factors that are addressed by creation of design documents and quality checks.
+Eventually, project complexity or collaboration needs will create risk factors that are addressed by creation of design documents and quality checks.
 A well developed project will document the risk factors, in addition to the design and check phases.

 Generally, individuals will have more expertise in one phase, and less in the other three.
-Understanding the scope and development level are the first steps in document interpretation.
+Understanding the scope and level of development are the first steps in document interpretation.
 The scope classification prepares the handoff recipient and aligns development, across phases.
 Just as a document's scope